data-mie/dbt-profiler/README.md

 ## Supported adapters

-`dbt-profiler` may work with unsupported adapters but it hasn't been tested.
+`dbt-profiler` may work with unsupported adapters but they haven't been tested yet.
 I'll try and get around testing Redshift as soon as I get access to a cluster.
 If you've used `dbt-profiler` with any of the unsupported adapters I'd love to hear your feedback (e.g., create an issue, PR or hit me with with a DM on [dbt Slack](https://community.getdbt.com/)) 😊

 ✅ PostgreSQL